arianafernandes/triplea/ESOF-docs/Assignment 1 - Software Processes.md

 ## Critical Analysis

-<p align="justify"> As an open source project, **Continous Integration and Continuous Delivery** is one of the best models
+<p align="justify"> As an open source project, <b> Continous Integration and Continuous Delivery</b> is one of the best models
 to apply.
 With this model, the developers release the newer features to the public as soon as they are ready and receive imediate feedback.</p>